-If you are struggling to feel heard other options can include;
+If you feel that your concerns are not being addressed other options can include;

-Write to your doctor to explain how you feel and give them a chance to reflect, include your PeopleWIth report.
+Writing to your doctor to explain how you feel and give them a chance to reflect, including your

 Be aware of Gas Lighting.
-Medical gaslighting is when health-care professionals downplay or dismiss symptoms you know your child is feeling and instead they try to convince you they're caused by something else—or even that you're imagining them.
+Medical gaslighting is when healthcare professionals downplay or dismiss symptoms you know your child is feeling and instead, they try to convince you that symptoms are being caused by something else—or even that you're imagining them.

-We have a wide range of experience. on how to help your doctors understand what is going on with your child's health.
+Our members have a wide range of experience from around the globe and can offer support that may help your doctors understand what is going on with your child's health.

 Is Long Covid real?

 Parents often see changes in their child before others because they know their child so well.

 Many of the parents in our support group have children that got ill in March 2020.
 A large number of parents were initially told by medical professionals, friends or family members that children 'do not get Coronavirus', or that, 'Children do not have long lasting symptoms of COVID-19' this is not true.

 Parents have reported that medical professionals have made them feel that they are 'fussing' about their child's recovery.